 - A. Continuation of use: The existing lawful use of a structure or premises at the time of the enactment of this chapter or any amendment thereto may be continued although such use or structure does not conform to the use provisions of this chapter for the district in which it is located. - B. Maintenance and repair: The ordinary maintenance and repair of a structure or premises that contains a nonconforming use is permitted, including repairs reasonably necessary to prevent the deterioration of a structure, remodeling of the structure, and necessary nonstructural repairs and alterations that do not extend, enlarge, or intensify the structure.
-Ordinary maintenance and repairs include painting; decorating; the installation or replacement of heating, electricity, or plumbing systems; the installation or replacement of drywall, plaster paneling, acoustical ceilings, insulation, doors, windows, roof surface materials, and siding. - C. Structural modification or repair: The replacement or restoration, change of a roof pitch, replacement of roof trusses or rafters, replacement of foundational elements or similar components, or other structural modification or alteration of a structure or premises that contains a nonconforming use that do not enlarge or extend the structure is permitted only if all of the following criteria are met, except where Wisconsin Statutes requires less restrictive criteria:
+Ordinary maintenance and repairs include painting; decorating; the installation or replacement of heating, electricity, or plumbing systems; the installation or replacement of drywall, plaster paneling, acoustical ceilings, insulation, doors, windows, roof surface materials, and siding. - C. Structural modification or repair: The replacement or restoration, change of a roof pitch, replacement of roof trusses or rafters, replacement of foundational elements or similar components, or other structural modification or alteration of a structure or premises that contains a nonconforming use that do not enlarge or extend the structure is permitted only if all of the following criteria are met, except where Wisconsin Statute requires less restrictive criteria:

 - 1. The modification or replacement does not enlarge the footprint that existed prior to modification or replacement. - 2.
 The use of the building or premises is in no way made more nonconforming as a result of the structural modifications. - 3.
 The cost of such modification, combined with all structural modifications shall not during its life exceed 50 percent of the current equalized assessed value of the structure. - 4.
 When a structure containing a nonconforming use is damaged by fire, explosion, act of God or public enemy to the extent of more than 50% of the current equalized value it shall not be restored except in conformity with the regulations of the zoning district in which it is located. - 5.
-A zoning permit is first obtained in accordance with Section 16-150-080. - D. Substitution of nonconforming uses: A nonconforming use of a structure or premises may be substituted with another nonconforming use, provided that the Planning and Zoning Committee first approves such substitution using submittal requirements, a review process, and criteria that are identical to those required for review of a conditional use permit under Section 16-150-070. - E. Discontinuance of use: When any nonconforming use of a structure or premises is discontinued for a period of 12 consecutive months or greater, or is changed to a conforming use, any future use of the building or premises shall be in complete conformity with the provisions of this chapter.
+A zoning permit is first obtained in accordance with Section 16-150-080. - D. Substitution of nonconforming uses: A nonconforming use of a structure or premises may be substituted with another nonconforming use, provided that the Planning and Zoning Committee first approves such substitution using submittal requirements, a review process, and criteria that are identical to those required for review of a conditional use permit under Section 16-150-070. - E. Discontinuance of use: When any nonconforming use of a structure or premises is discontinued for a period of 12 consecutive months or greater, or is changed to a conforming use, any future use of the building or premises shall be in complete conformity with the provisions of this chapter. - F. Nonconforming Tourist Rooming House: To qualify as a legal nonconforming use a tourist rooming house must meet the following criteria: - 1.
+Must provide suitable evidence that can be substantiated by a second party that the house was rented for more than 10 days during the period from May 21, 2011 to May 21, 2012. - 2.
+Must have had during the period from May 21, 2011 to May 21, 2012 and continue to have a valid state sales tax number. - 3.
+Must have been licensed by the State of Wisconsin at the time the house was rented and the license must still be in effect. - 4.
+Cannot be the principal residence of the property owner(s) at the time that it was rented nor have been the principal residence of the owner(s) at any time since it was rented.